reillypascal/personalsite-ssg/pages/digital-garden/tutorials/how-to-set-up-webmentions.md

 <link rel="webmention" href="https://webmention.io/reillyspitzfaden.com/webmention" />
 ```

 This even works with tools like Squarespace or Wordpress!
-Beyond that, each section builds gently on the last, so depending on how much you're comfortable with and/or interested in, you can choose your own adventure.
-You can do anything from getting a dashboard where you see private notifications all the way up to something more complex where you automatically display the mentions like comments.
+Beyond that, each section builds on the last, so depending on how much you're comfortable with and/or interested in, you can choose your own adventure.
+For people with coding experience, I have some fun discussion of parsing and displaying webmentions as comments on your site; automating the process of bringing them into your site without client-side JavaScript; and using tools like [Bridgy](https://brid.gy/) to get Fediverse interactions as mentions.

 Here are the tools we'll be using: